alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-rule-on-kidney-transplants.md

 locale: en
 category: [fatwas,treatments]
 note: false
-excerpt: "If the doctors that specialize in that field decided that she would not be harmed by the removal of her kidney, there is nothing wrong with that."
+summary: "If the doctors that specialize in that field decided that she would not be harmed by the removal of her kidney, there is nothing wrong with that."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz